-Swollen Glands and Creating Anxiety
+Swollen Lymph Nodes and Creating Anxiety

-It should also be noted that health anxiety is a common symptom of panic disorder, and many people develop further anxiety as a response to their own constant monitoring of their health.
+It should also be noted that health anxiety is a common symptom of anxiety disorders, and many people develop further anxiety as a response to their own constant monitoring of their health.
 It's very common to develop concerns that something is wrong, and these concerns lead to monitoring your body, which in turn causes you to self-diagnose more when you notice any difference in the way you feel - even a healthy one.

-How to Reduce Swollen Glands From Anxiety
+How to Reduce Swollen Lymph Nodes From Anxiety

 You can do that by trying the following:

-- Healthy Distractions - First, simply try to distract your mind with something else.
+- Healthy Distractions First, simply try to distract your mind with something else.
 Call a friend that you like and tell them about your fears and anxiety, or talk about fun things that lighten your mood.
 Do a puzzle.
 Watch funny shows on television (not dramas or horror shows).
 The more you laugh and distract your thoughts, the better your anxiety will be.

-- Jog - Exercise is a way of rapidly relieving anxiety that can be very beneficial for those that are finding themselves worrying about their health.
+- Jog Exercise is a way of rapidly relieving anxiety that can be very beneficial for those that are finding themselves worrying about their health.
 Jogging releases endorphins which relax the mood, decreases your cortisol levels, and has you doing something for your health that can often counter the feeling that your health is in jeopardy.

-- Drink Water - Since dehydration may also be a cause of swollen lymph nodes, drinking water can be advantageous.
+- Drink Water Since dehydration may also be a cause of swollen lymph nodes, drinking water can be advantageous.
 It's not 100% clear that dehydration causes swollen lymph nodes, but some scientists believe it may occur.
 Drinking water may also have an effect on your anxiety if you're dehydrated.

 These are some very small, easy ways to reduce your overall anxiety and possibly think less about your lymph nodes and neck muscles.
-You'll still need to cure your anxiety overall if you truly want to find relief.
+You'll still need to address your anxiety overall if you truly want to find relief.